Alyona Babenko: Biography

+She appeared in the second and third season of the ice show contest Ice Age.

+In 2023 she became the host of the program Wait for Me on NTV.

 Personal life

-First husband Vitaliy Babenko, a Russian director and actor (divorced), son Nikita was born in 1992.
+First husband — Vitaliy Babenko, a Russian director and actor (divorced), son Nikita was born in 1992.
+She has a grandson Teodor.

-Second husband since 2011.
-Eduard Suboch, master of sports in ski jumping from a springboard, businessman.
+Second husband (since 2011) — Eduard Suboch, master of sports in ski jumping from a springboard, businessman.